Kallada Boat Race

 The Kallada Jalotsavam (കല്ലട ജലോത്സവം)is a popular Vallam Kali (boat race) held on the Kallada River at Munroe Thuruthu on 28 days after Onam (28 aam Onam) in Indian state of Kerala.

 The boat race is conducted along the straight portion (nettayam) of Kallada River.
 Famous achievers in various fields are honoured during the event.

 The boat race can be conveniently viewed from Munroe Island (Munroethuruthu in vernacular).
 Munroe Island holds an important place in the tourist map of Kerala.
 The country boat sightseeing across Munroe Island conducted by the Kollam district tourist promotion council is the best of its kind in the country.
-Munroe Island can be reached from Kollam railway station by road (28 km).
-12 km from Kundara & 24 km from Karunagapally at North.
+Munroe Island can be reached from Kollam railway station by road (28 km), 12 km from Kundara and 24 km from Karunagapally at North.
 Kollam is 71 km away by road from the Trivandrum airport.

 The competitions will be preceded by a colourful sail-past and mass drill by the boats competing in the race.